ionos-cloud/ionosctl/docs/commands/server/list-volumes.md

 ## Description

-Use this command to get a list of attached Volumes to a Server from a Data Center.
+Use this command to retrieve a list of Volumes attached to the Server.

 Required values to run command: